-Missouri has filed involuntary manslaughter charges against three Ride the Ducks employees in the fatal accident on Table Rock Lake that killed 17 people.
+The 8th Circuit Court of Appeals ruled Tuesday that the federal government lacked jurisdiction to bring criminal charges against three Ride the Ducks employees in the fatal 2018 accident on Missouri's Table Rock Lake that killed 17 people.

-The action announced Friday comes after a federal judge in December dismissed charges of misconduct and neglect against the three because the U.S. government did not have admiralty jurisdiction over the lake where Stretch Duck 7 sank July 19, 2018 – the deadliest duck boat accident ever.
+The 2-1 ruling by the 8th Circuit affirms a federal judge's order in December 2020 dismissing charges of misconduct and neglect against the three because the U.S. government did not have admiralty jurisdiction over the lake where Stretch Duck 7 sank July 19, 2018 – the deadliest duck boat accident ever.

-The state alleges that Capt.
+The state had alleged that Capt.
 Kenneth Scott McKee entered the lake during a severe thunderstorm warning and failed to follow policies by not having passengers put on personal flotation devices as the boat took on water.
-The probable cause statement also alleges general manager Curtis Lanham and operations supervisor Charles Baltzell of Ride the Ducks Branson failed to communicate weather conditions and stop operating as the storm approached.
+The probable cause statement also alleged general manager Curtis Lanham and operations supervisor Charles Baltzell of Ride the Ducks Branson failed to communicate weather conditions and stop operating as the storm approached.

 Each was charged with 17 counts of involuntary manslaughter, and McKee also was charged with 12 counts of endangering the welfare of a child.